Hyloxalus maquipucuna: Habitat and conservation

+The frog was observed in 1984, in a cloud forests about 1800 m asl.
+It was found near streams, in which scientists infer that it breeds.
+However, subsequent surveys to the area produced no further observations.
+The IUCN classifies this species as critically endangered and possibly extinct, with no more than 50 mature individuals expected alive as of 2022.
+Scientist believes it may have been subject to climate events of the later 1980s and to the fungal disease chytridiomycosis.

-Hyloxalus maquipucuna has not been observed after it was collected for the first time in 1990.
+Hyloxalus maquipucuna has not been observed after it was collected for the first time in 1984.
 This may be due to insufficient survey effort.
 As the type locality is within a reverse, forest clearance is not a threat.